Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: thermodynamic properties

-As shown in Fig. \ref{thermal conductivity}(a), the spectral density of the spinon current-current correlation function as a function of frequency clearly reveals both a Drude peak and side peaks induced by $T_{\mathrm{self}}$, which is reminiscent of a typical Fermi liquid \cite{Gunnarsson2010,Mei2022,Huang2023}.
+As shown in Fig. \ref{thermal conductivity}(a), the spectral density of the spinon thermal current-current correlation function as a function of frequency clearly reveals both a Drude peak and side peaks induced by $T_{\mathrm{self}}$, which is reminiscent of a typical Fermi liquid \citep{Gunnarsson2010,Mei2022,Huang2023}.
 Meanwhile, in order to investigate the thermal transport properties of the spin liquid, it is crucial to examine the temperature dependence of the spinon thermal conductivity---this quantity often reflects the type of spin liquid and the characteristics of its low-energy excitations.
-Fig. \ref{thermal conductivity}(b) presents the approximate variation of the spinon DC conductivity, with increasing temperature.
-Here, the DC conductivity is estimated using the Matsubara data, $\sigma_{f}\sim T\kappa_{f}\thickapprox-\mathrm{Im}\left[\frac{\Pi_{f}(i\nu_{1})}{i\nu_{1}}\right]$, where $i\nu_{1}=2\pi/\beta$ is the lowest bosonic Matsubara frequency.
-The fitting of the numerical data indicates that the spinon DC conductivity exhibits an inverse linear dependence on temperature, from which one readily deduces that the spinon thermal conductivity should vary inversely with the square of the temperature as shown in Fig. \ref{thermal conductivity}(c).
-This result is in contrast to earlier theoretical predictions that the thermal conductivity of a clean U(1) spin liquid with a Fermi surface should scale as $T^{1/3}$ \cite{Werman2018,Nave2007}.
+Fig. \ref{thermal conductivity}(b) presents the variation of the spinon thermal conductivity, with increasing temperature.
+The fitting of the numerical data indicates that the spinon thermal conductivity exhibits an inverse square dependence on temperature.
+This result is in contrast to earlier theoretical predictions that the thermal conductivity of a clean U(1) spin liquid with a Fermi surface should scale as $T^{1/3}$ \citep{Werman2018,Nave2007}.

 The above conclusion can be further coroborated by examining the temperature dependence of the spinon self-energy at low energies.
-As depicted in Fig. \ref{thermal conductivity} (d), a clear linear relationship emerges for the imaginary part.
+As depicted in Fig. \ref{thermal conductivity} (c), a clear cubic relationship emerges for the imaginary part of real-time spinon self-energy, which located near Fermi surface, $\boldsymbol{k}=\boldsymbol{k}_{F}$.
 Here, we are concern about the contribution of effective kinetic interaction scattering to the spinon thermal transport.
-The scattering rate is directly connected to the imaginary part of the self-energy via $\Gamma_{f}=-2\mathrm{Im}[\Sigma]\propto T$ which implies $\sigma_{f}\propto\frac{1}{\Gamma_{f}}\propto T^{-1}$.
+The scattering rate is directly connected to the imaginary part of the self-energy via $\Gamma_{f}=-2\mathrm{Im}[\Sigma]\propto T^{3}$ which implies $\kappa_{f}\propto C_{V}v_{f}^{2}\Gamma_{f}^{-1}\propto T^{-2}$.
 Hence, the spinon thermal conductivity indeed scales inversely with the square of the temperature.
+On the other hand, to avoid potential numerical errors arising from Nevanlinna analytical continuation in the calculation of the spinon self-energy, we have simultaneously computed the imaginary-time self-energy $\Sigma(\tau)$ at $\tau=\beta/2$, thereby providing a qualitative estimate of the magnitude of the retarded self-energy $\mathrm{Im}[\Sigma(0+i0^{+})]$ at zero frequency \citep{Huang2019}, as shown in Fig. \ref{thermal conductivity}(d).
+It is ultimately found that this quantity likewise exhibits a $T^{3}$ temperature dependence, consistent with the results obtained via NAC.